 - Mort Rosenberg, former specialist in American public law, Congressional Research Service

-- Moderator: Jocelyn Benson, director, Levin Center at Wayne Law
+- Moderator: Jocelyn Benson, director, Levin Center for Oversight and Democracy

-The Levin Center at Wayne Law presented a half-day conference, “Congressional Oversight of Classified Programs – 40 Years after the Church Committee,” on Tuesday, Oct.
+The Levin Center for Oversight and Democracy presented a half-day conference, “Congressional Oversight of Classified Programs – 40 Years after the Church Committee,” on Tuesday, Oct.
 20, 2015, in Washington, D.C.
 The conference, the first for the newly established Levin Center, reviewed the status of the Church Committee reforms of 1975 and Congress’ ability to oversee classified programs.
 The conference consisted of three panel discussions in the Kennedy Caucus Room of the Russell Senate Office Building.
 Nine panelists and two moderators participated, and about 100 people attended the conference, which also was live streamed online.

 - View photos from the conference